 In 1984, police detective Robert Cunningham had been a regular at Sal’s Pizzeria for eight years.
 As Phyllis Penzo waited tables there six nights a week for more than a quarter-century, he and the waitress got to know each other pretty well.
 One day, when Robert was settling his tab, he asked the waitress if she’d be interested in splitting a lottery ticket with him instead of receiving a tip.
 She agreed and helped him choose the numbers.
 Robert called her a few days later to let her know he just won $6 million and that half of that was hers.

-Unlike the movie version, the two were both happily married to other people, and Robert’s wife was more than happy to split the money with Phyllis—but let’s be honest, without the two falling in love, it wouldn’t have been much of a movie.
+Unlike the movie version, the two were both married to other people, and Robert’s wife was more than happy to split the money with Phyllis—but let’s be honest, without the two falling in love, it wouldn’t have been much of a movie.

 History repeated itself in 1995, when John Steele, an auto parts worker in Toronto, left a lottery ticket as a tip for his favorite waitress, Tracy Dalton.
 He asked her to let him know if she won anything and she agreed to share any prizes from the ticket.
 A few days later, the ticket ended up being worth $184,700, meaning both parties got a cool $92,350.

 While skeptical Redditors point out that this could easily be the customer copy of this receipt and not the legitimate merchant copy, the story behind this image is pretty wonderful if it is true.
-Supposedly, the customer asked the server to pick a number between 1 and 10 and when the server picked 7, this is the tip he got.
+Supposedly, the customer asked the server to pick a number between one and 10 and when the server picked seven, this was the tip he got.

 This post originally appeared in 2013.